jankjr/janson/README.md

 }
 ```

-This is very important, because without a schema janson will serialize all objects to HashMaps.
+Because of how java generics work, it is important to mark fields with the `@CollectionType` annotation to ensure that the json will deserialize to the correct model, without a Class janson will serialize all objects to HashMaps.

-You can also use json objects themselves as dynamic maps instead of classes.
-And these also support the CollectionType to correction deserialize classes.
+You can also use json objects as collections, this allows you to serialize json into typesafe maps.

 ```java
 public class Request {